-- Interns will demonstrate increased skill in the application of an evidence-based practice(s). - Interns will gain experience using data to inform clinical practice. - Interns will increase their understanding of how evidence-based practices can be adapted to the individual and cultural diversity of clients and families.
+- Interns will demonstrate increased skill in the application of an evidence-based practice(s). - Interns will gain experience using data to inform clinical practice. - Interns will increase their understanding of how evidence-based practices can be adapted to the individual and cultural diversit